qoco-org/qoco-benchmarks/README.md

 python run_maros.py && python analyze_maros.py
 ```

-Before running the benchmark problems, the user must generate the cvxgen solvers using the problem files in the `cvxgen/problems/` directory and place them in a directory called `generated_solvers/` within the `cvxgen/` directory.
+Before running the benchmark problems, the user must generate the cvxgen solvers using the problem files in the `cvxgen/problems/` directory and place them in a directory called `generated_solvers/` within the `cvxgen/` directory (If you have already extracted the `cvxgen.tar.gz` archive file, this step can be skipped).

 To run the benchmark problems, create a directory titled `generated_solvers/` in the root of the repository then run